youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 ### Per-packet SFrame sending

 For per-packet SFrame, the following steps are done on sender side, with a media frame as input:

 1. Generate a list of RTP packets from the media frame using the media-format-specific packetizer.
+   The packetizer can be made aware of the SFrame overhead so that packet payloads do not get further split when doing SFrame packetization, to get a 1-1 match between the generated RTP packets and the SFrame encrypted sent RTP packets.
 1. For each RTP packet in the list, run the following steps:
    1. Let payload be a SFrame ciphertext generated from the RTP packet payload.
    1. Let metadata be a SFrame frame metadata.